Why carry an IDP while driving in Denmark?

 Exquisite Feature to Discover

 Make time to check out Tivoli at night.
 Colorful and vibrant fireworks displays will mark the eve.
-During the winter season, the entire garden is concealed with bright lights for Christmas.
+During winter, the entire garden is concealed with bright lights for Christmas.
 Visiting the summer, don’t forget to catch free rock concerts every Friday night.

 - From the main city via Vesterbrogade, hit the southwest Vesterbrogade.